Customer Support Delight Your Website Customers with 24x7 Customer Support.

 Multiple Channel Support

-Enterprises should evaluate chatbot platforms where the bots can be deployed across their websites, mobile apps, Slack, Facebook Messenger, Telegram, Skype and other potential customer touchpoints.
+Another key step in considering the right chatbot platform is to understand the channel you’d be interested in implementing your chatbot on.
+Some common channels where the bots can be deployed are websites, mobile apps, Slack, Facebook Messenger, Telegram, Skype, and other potential customer touchpoints.

 Natural Language Processing Support

-Enterprises should look for the chatbot platforms that support Natural Language Processing (NLP) to provide the best results in understanding the user intent and responding with the relevant information.
+NLP based chatbots can truly help enterprises move forward in leaps and bounds.
+One should look for AI Chatbot platforms like IBM's Watson Assistant and HappyFox Chatbot that support Natural Language Processing (NLP) to provide the best results in understanding the user intent and responding with the relevant information while also continuously learning on its own.

 A Ready-to-use Repository of Bots

-The platform should provide a collection of ready-to-use chatbots for common functionalities without the need to create one from scratch.
+A strong and powerful platform provides companies with a large and diverse collection of ready-to-use chatbots for common functionalities and templates, without the need to create one from scratch.

 Ability to Integrate with other Platform

-The platform should offer the ability to integrate and exchange data with 3rd party services.
-This can enable fetching of useful information about the customer to serve them better.
+Integrations can help businesses increase the productivity and quality of their operations.
+The chatbot platform should offer the ability to integrate and exchange data with 3rd party systems - HappyFox HelpDesk, Salesforce, Slack, etc. This can enable fetching of useful information about the customer to serve them better.
 Also, any information collected during a bot interaction can be recorded to external services for future analysis.

 Industry Experience and Domain Knowledge